Integral representation of random variables with respect to Gaussian processes: Applications and discussions

-Similarly for fractional Brownian motion, the results of \cite{m-s-v} implies that one can construct an adapted process such that $\int_0^{\frac{1}{2}} u_s\ud B^H_s = 1$ and $\int_{\frac{1}{2}}^1 u_s\ud B^H_s = -1$.
-Now the results presented in this paper indicate that the same conclusion remains true if we replace fractional Brownian motion $B^H$ with more general Gaussian process $X$.
+Similarly for fBm, the authors in \cite{m-s-v} explained that one can construct an adapted process such that $\int_0^{\fraca{1}{2}} u_s\ud B^H_s = 1$ and $\int_{\fraca{1}{2}}^1 u_s\ud B^H_s = -1$.
+Now the results presented in this paper indicate that the same conclusion remains true if we replace fBm $B^H$ with more general Gaussian process $X$.
+This suggests that the problem of zero integral is not interesting in the first place since the conclusion is false in most of the interesting case unless one poses some extra assumptions.
 We also note that a negative answer to the question of zero integral is a direct consequence of the fact that the representation is not unique.
 As another example of this, consider a random variable $(X_1 - K)^+$.
-Clearly this random variable is an end value of H\"{o}lder continuous process, and thus Theorem \ref{thm:H_rv-rep} implies that there is a process $\Psi_1(s)$ such that
+Clearly this random variable is an end value of H\"{o}lder continuous process, and thus Theorem~\ref{thm:H_rv-rep} implies that there is a process $\Psi_1(s)$ such that

 Moreover, by construction of the process $\Psi_1(s)$ we have $\Psi_1(s) = 0$ on the interval $s\in[0,t_1]$.
-On the other hand, by Theorem \ref{thm:H_rv-rep} (assuming that the covariance $R_X$ of the process $X$ itself satisfies $(1)-(4)$) we have
+On the other hand, by Theorem~\ref{thm:H_rv-rep} (assuming that the covariance $R_X$ of the process $X$ itself satisfies 1--4) we have